Thank you for following along the mustang trail! "Mustang Wild" is the photography out on the Oregon ranges by facebook's MustangMeg .

 Want to help?
 No wall space, but you want to do something?
-You can contribute to my work observing, researching, reporting, documenting, photo and video documentation into mustang society, and creating awareness around the world for the wild horse and burro plight.
-Together, we can keep the WILD in our WEST.
-Here are some options:
+You can contribute to my work of observing, researching, reporting, documenting, photo and video documentation into mustang society, and creating awareness around the world for the wild horse and burro plight: roamwildfund

 I photograph wild horses of Oregon, and I am one of many advocates for the current mustang and burro plight, some may know me as MustangMeg through social media.
 Besides photography, I also enjoy fine art.
 Specifically, the mustang art is a series called "For the Mustangs", where a portion benefits wild horses and burros.